zammad/zammad-admin-documentation/settings/security/two-factor/authenticator-app.rst

 process.
 The method of generating the codes is sometimes also called TOTP (time-based one-time password).

-Enabling the Authenticator App method
+Enabling the Authenticator App Method
 -------------------------------------

 To enable the method, just toggle the switch on in the settings.